 Contact: Phone: (02) 6652 4355

-* Big Things: Australia’s Amazing Roadside Attractions by David Clark is published by Penguin Books, rrp $24.95.
+This is an edited extract from Big Things: Australia’s Amazing Roadside Attractions by David Clark published by Penguin Books, rrp $24.95.

 Are you planning a road trip along Australia’s northeastern coast this year?
 Make sure you read our guide to where to eat, sleep and stay on the NSW North Coast.